Rchou97/rchou97.github.io/_pages/cv.md

 * **BSc. in Business, IT & Management (currently HBO-ICT), Hogeschool Utrecht, 2014-2018**
   * Taken courses: *Enterprise Resource Planning*, *CRM & Selecting*, *Project Business Systems*, *Business Process Management Systems*, *Change and Consultancy Skills*, *University Project*, *Execute Your Own Project*, *Performance Management*, *Business IT Alignment*, *IT Service Management*, *Applied Research and Professional Skills 3*, *Internship*, *Business Environment*, *Business Development and Design*, *Big Data*, *Digital Company*, *Social Media Communication*, and *Graduation Assignment*.
-  * Thesis subject: *Which data security tooling and best practices could ensure with GDPR-compliance in the data security segment?*
+  * Thesis subject: *Which data security tooling and best practices could ensure with GDPR compliance in the data security segment?*
+    * Performed research within Accenture Technology at the Data Management department on data security tooling and the respective best practices that companies can adhere to for GDPR compliance.
   * Minor: *Sport and Entertainment Marketing*
   * Final GPA: 7.3/10